-2.2.1 GALLONS CONSUMED PER PERSON PER DAY
+2.2.1 GPCD: GALLONS CONSUMED PER PERSON PER DAY

-Water consumption is often characterized by daily per person use, measured in gallons per capita per day (gpcd).
-This is calculated as: total treated water use (including residential, commercial, etc.) divided by service area population and 365 days (per year):
+Water consumption is often characterized by daily per person use, measured in gallons per capita per day (GPCD).
+This is calculated as total treated water use (total treated water that leaves the water treatment facility; includes all uses) divided by service area population and 365 days:

-$$gpcd = \frac{(total treated demand - LCU)}{population 365}$$
+$GPCD = \frac{total treated demand - LCU}{service area population 365 days}$

-These calculations exclude large contractual use (LCU) and other sales or exchange arrangements to produce a value that is comparable to other municipalities.

-Fort Collins Utilities also estimates a normalized gpcd metric in order to control for the fluctuations associated with varying weather patterns.
-This normalized gpcd is approximately the gpcd that would have occurred if the weather conditions had been the average weather conditions for the region.
-This means that the actual gpcd is generally higher than the normalized gpcd when we have a relatively dry year and lower in a relatively wet year.
+These calculations exclude large contractual customers (LCU) and other sales or exchange arrangements to produce a value that is somewhat more comparable to other municipalities.24 that would have occurred if the weather conditions had been the average weather conditions for the region.
+This means that the actual GPCD is generally higher than the normalized GPCD when we have a relatively dry year and lower in a relatively wet year.